masneyb/boot2sol/README.md

 ## Pile numbering

+The move command takes a source and destination pile number that is represented by the following table:

 a | b |   | d | e | f | g
 --|---|---|---|---|---|---
 h | i | j | k | l | m | n